-Plane problem of AC magnetics.
+Plane-parallel problem of AC magnetics.

 Much effort has been devoted to the optimization of the window angle to get the maximum usable space (best field homogeneity) within the conductors.
 However, there is some discrepancy regarding the ideal window angle to achieve the best homogeneity which is probably due to the inadequate or incomplete approach to the problem.
-Often, the direct current approximation has been used neglecting the eddy current effects at moderate an high frequencies.
+Often, the direct current approximation has been used neglecting the eddy current effects at moderate and high frequencies.
 Furthermore, the effect of the proximity of the shield has not been fully investigated.

 QuickField presents several advantages to approach this problem: